sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Goto admin prayer tab.
 Error in browser console

 Defect:
 Register company
 nav to dashboard
 there is no clock

+Defect:
+On logout redux.centralControl is not getting cleaned up

+Defect:
+Register company
+Login
+On configuration tab click ➕ on Jummahs or Expenses
+No Row is added
+Click ➕ again row is added.

 =============================
 Requirements: